Marklm72583/swap-torpedo/README.md

 ## Universal swap (zram, vmswap, etc etc) destroyer - run faster and more reliably!

-By EarlyMon - version 1.0
+By EarlyMon @ XDA - version 1.1

 Swap is a way to expand your RAM using clever software and some unused storage space.
 You see it a lot in Android as zram or vmswap.